 Department of Homeland Security

 The Department of Homeland Security (DHS) has grown extensively in response to the tragedy of 9/11.
-The agency employs over 240,000 Americans, some of which function in a cyber security capacity.
+The agency employs more than 240,000 Americans, some of which function in a cyber security capacity.
 If you snag a position with the DHS, you will help secure our nation from threats including terrorist attacks, natural disasters and accidents.

 You might be surprised at just how many agencies fall under the umbrella of the DHS.
 They include the Secret Service, U.S. Coast Guard, TSA and more.
 The typical DHS cyber security specialist is charged with tremendous responsibility.
 These individuals work to protect infrastructures controlled by networks.
 Whether it is the electric grid, our water system or any other system relied upon by the masses, the DHS is usually responsible for its protection.

-DHS cyber security professionals also investigate network breaches and various cyber-crimes.
+DHS cyber security professionals also investigate network breaches and various cyber crimes.
 If you are particularly interested or skilled in digital forensics, cyber incident response, strategic analysis or networks and systems engineering, you will fit right in at the DHS.

 U.S. Government Accountability Office